th-herve/vimwiki/docs/c++_constructors.md

     Sport tandem("tandem");
 }
 ```
 > `⚠` The compiler match arguments from left to right.
-So in our case, this is not possible:
+So in our case, this following example is not possible:

 ```cpp
 Sport new_sport(10);